webyda/skick/README.md

 2. `@inst.on_start` which registers an asynchronous method to run on startup.
    N.B: It is very important to run time consuming initiation steps such as fetching information from an API asynchronously in this `on_start` function.
-   If you do not do this, then you will hold up the shard actor, essentially freezing the entire shard.
+   If you do not do this, then you will hold up the shard actor, freezing the entire shard.
 3. `@inst.on_stop` which acts as the inverse of `on_start`, being run during the ordinary shutdown procedure.
-4. `@inst.daemon(name)` which registers asynchronous function that will run in a separate task under the name `name`.
+4. `@inst.daemon(name)` which registers an asynchronous function that will run in a separate task under the name `name`.
 5. `@inst.conversation(name)` which will be discussed later, but which formerly decorated asynchronous generator functions to produce the stateful